 EU market rules

 This website helps stakeholders, SMEs, trade associations and public organisations, find questions about legislative acts recently finalised by the European Commission in the area of the Single Market.
-You can see answers to questions previously asked or submit new questions about these legislative acts.

 A favourable business environment is a precondition for the growth and prosperity of SMEs.
 The EU is working to cut down red tape and to harmonise rules, such as those relating to company law, contract law, accounting and public procurement.